wunderwuzzi23/blog/content/posts/2023/openai-data-exfiltration-first-mitigations-implemented.md

 Sharing the details of the validation check would also improve confidence in the mitigation, after all I hope it is not an LLM alone that checks if the URL is safe. :)

+### Client Side Validation Call - Mobile apps remain vulnerable

+The current iOS version `1.2023.347 (16603)` does not have these improvements (yet?).
+Since the ChatGPT web application change is a *client side validation* call to a server API, the fix will have to be implemented separatley for each client...

+The decision to implement it client side might have to do with wanting to stream the results to the client for performance reasons, but it might be better to perform such security checks on the server side, so all clients benefit from such improvements.

 ## Conclusion

+To summarize what I observed so far:

-- The validation check for safe URLs improves the security posture and should allow OpenAI to monitor for attacks and notice patterns, which is good.
+- A newly added client side validation check for safe URLs improves the security posture and should allow OpenAI to monitor for attacks and notice patterns, which is good.

 - The decision details on when a URL is considered safe are not known.

 - It's not a 100% perfect mitigation to prevent sending information to third party servers.
-Some quick tests show that bits of info can steal leak, but it is a step in the right direction for sure!
+Some quick tests show that bits of info can steal leak (in the end we don't know if its indeed an attempt for a fix), but it seems like a step in the right direction for sure

+- iOS (and probably Android) remain vulnerable to the original attacks

-As you can imagine I'm quite happy about this improvement.
+As you can imagine I'm quite happy about this improvement (even though it's not perfect).

 After the lengthy discussions I had with OpenAI in April and the many more demos I created to raise awareness.
 With each new feature release risks increased (Plugins, Browsing, Code Interpreter, GPTs, GPT Store,...) and its good to see these attack avenues being taken seriously now.